-The Public Library Innovation Exchange is a Knight Foundation-funded grant project to build collaborations between Media Lab researchers and public libraries across the U.S. The project has three components:
+The Public Library Innovation Exchange builds collaborations between Media Lab researchers and public libraries across the U.S. The project is supported by the Knight Foundation and has three components:

 - Residency exchanges, where we will match a public library with a Media Lab researcher to work on a project together.
 Each partner on the team will travel to the other partner’s institution for a brief residency, to allow in-depth work, co-design, and development.

 - A public website, where we will host resources to help libraries implement projects created at the Media Lab.
 This will include how-to guides and kits targeted specifically to public library implementations.